thlokol/polymarket-copy-trading-bot/README.md

 - Daily logs: `logs/bot-YYYY-MM-DD.log`
 - MongoDB stores trade history and analysis data

+## Important: Trades vs Orders (API Limits)

+This bot monitors Polymarket via `https://data-api.polymarket.com/activity?user=...&type=TRADE`, which returns **executed trades (fills)** — not “order intent” (placed limit order size, remaining quantity, open orders, etc).

+- If a trader’s order fills in parts over time, the Data API emits multiple `TRADE` activities, and the bot will mirror each execution.
+- The Data API does **not** include an `orderId` in `TRADE` activities, and Polymarket’s CLOB open-orders endpoints require the trader’s authenticated API key, so the bot cannot reconstruct “the whole original order” for another user.
+- One on-chain settlement transaction can include multiple fills at different prices (same `transactionHash`).
+The bot aggregates those into a single executed trade per market+side before copying.

 ## Safety Notes

 - Use a dedicated wallet and keep balances small until you trust your setup.